 📖 Variations & Substitutions

-- Frosting: I use my Whipped Cream Buttercream Frosting for this cake, adjusting the liquids to accommodate the liquid from the addition of the root beer extract.
-This frosting is a PERFECT pairing with this cake. *You will likely have some leftover, so you can make additional cupcakes.
+- Frosting: I use my Whipped Cream Buttercream Frosting for this cake, adding the root beer extract and brown food coloring.
+This frosting is a PERFECT pairing with this cake!
 It can be stored at room temperature for up to 2 months.
-When you go to use it again, it will need to be 'fluffed up/whipped with a spatula. *However, if you wanted to try using another frosting, just be sure you compensate for the adding the root beer extract, by reducing the same amount of liquid from the recipe.
+When you go to use it again, it will need to be 'fluffed up/whipped with a spatula.

 - Cupcakes: ONLY brush the tops of the cupcakes with the root beer coating and bake for half the amount of time (about 15 minutes) or until cake tester comes out clean.